cornelltech/IntroCM2016/README.md

 The presentation and discussion after may also refer to past/future trends for this category.
 What's next for these types of services?
 Bonus points for original ways to lead or encourage discussion and participation!

 Your presentation grade will be based on the quality and clarity of your presentation and the discussion.
+While the presentations are done in groups, each presentation should be 100% coherent and consistent.
+In other words, presentations that are clearly based on "split work" where each partner is respobsible for her/his own part are unacceptable.
+Work together to create a flowing, coherent and meaningful presentation!

 ## The teaching team